Jakobdevreese/klokkenInventarisGent/analysis/use_cases/UC3-search_bells.md

-# Use Case 3 - Serach for Bells
+# Use Case 3 - Search for Bells

 ## Actors